corgan2222/Milesight-Gateway-API/README.md

 Use at your own risk.

 # Why
-There are some feature messing in the original firmware from Milesight, which can become a problem, especially in large installations with several gateways.
+There are some feature missing in the original firmware from Milesight, which can become a problem, especially in large installations with several gateways.

 For example:
 - [x] Its not possible to export the device list. -> Fixed  [-> Fixed](https://github.com/corgan2222/Milesight-Gateway-API/blob/main/examples/export_devices.py)